What is in a day at HOLD-DRC?

 HOLD partners with APN, Amis Protecteur de la Nature, which is a grassroots group that works inside Virunga National Park.
 Together, they created an after school program about environmental stewardship for children of all ages.
 Community-driven environmental stewardship is new to many people in Congo.

-HOLD's Environmental Club also holds classes for children during school breaks.
+HOLD's Environmental Club also meets during school breaks.
+Think summer camp.
+Activities, field trips (when the budget permits), re-purposed materials into art, composing poetry and dramas to help them teach others how to protect nature, and why it matters.
 The children and counselors are singing songs about the environment during a summer school session.

-Women at HOLD are repurposing plastic bags from the trash to make beautiful accessories that people can wear.
+Women at HOLD were repurposing plastic bags from the trash to make beautiful accessories that people can wear.
 These fashionable totes aren't being shuttled off to get sold in the developed world.
 People in Goma buy and wear them!
+N.B.
+2018 update: plastic bags are on the way out.
+Now they’re making fabric bags from scraps!